rstacruz/rsjs/README.md

 ### Load components in all pages

+Your main .js file should be a concatenation of all your `behaviors`.

 You should be able to safely load all behaviors for all pages.
 Since your files's behaviors are localized to a certain "component", they will not have any effect unless the component it services is present the page.
 In Rails, this can be accomplished with `require_tree`.

 ```js